polito-WAII-2025/lab1-g16/README.md

    - The application generates a detailed `output_advanced.json` file containing:
      - **maxDistanceFromStart**: The maximum distance between the start and any waypoint.
      - **mostFrequentedArea**: The central waypoint with the most waypoints outside the geofence.
      - **waypointsOutsideGeofence**: A list of waypoints outside the geofence with the count and details.
+   - As requested in the specs, all the distances in the outputs are assumed as km

 ## Requirements